 Risks of repair costs for communal areas

 Repair and maintenance costs of flats can be very expensive.
-You are unlikely to just be responsible for the costs of repairs to your own home – you are also likely to have to contribute towards the cost of repairs and improvements to the communal areas of your block of flats and sometimes on your estate.
+You are unlikely to just be responsible for the costs of repairs to your own home.
+You may also have to contribute towards the cost of repairs and improvements to the communal areas of your block of flats and sometimes on your estate.
 Sometimes buyers of council houses also have to contribute to the costs of communal areas.

 These can include the cost of repairs and improvements to: